 The plants included in this guide will exhibit traits that the average student associates with their ideal plant, as discussed in the research results section.
 These characteristics include:

-A tolerance for low-bright indirect light
+• A tolerance for low-bright indirect light

-Space-efficiency (plants that grow slowly, mature at a small size, or grow tall rather than wide)
+• Space-efficiency (plants that grow slowly, mature at a small size, or grow tall rather than wide)

-Watering frequency ranging from every day to once every two weeks
+• Watering frequency ranging from every day to once every two weeks

-The ability for regular interaction (eg. misting, watering)
+• The ability for regular interaction (eg. misting, watering)

-Leafy green tropical-looking plants
+• Leafy green tropical-looking plants

-Hardiness to withstand poor or improper care
+• Hardiness to withstand poor or improper care

 Given that the ideal plant can vary widely, the guide will include multiple species that fit the specified range, allowing every student to find a match for their environment.
 To help them do this, an alignment chart will be provided at the start of the book.
-This chart will list lighting requirements, ranging from low to bright, on the top axis and watering frequencies, from daily to biweekly, on the left axis.
+This chart lists lighting requirements, ranging from low to bright, on the top axis, and watering frequencies, from daily to biweekly, on the left axis.
 At the intersection of these axes, a plant (or two) will be listed along with the page number corresponding to its care guide page.
 This alignment chart will also help address the issue of students struggling to find suitable plants and eliminate the need to scour numerous lengthy internet sources for answers.

 In addition to the individual plant profile pages, sections about fundamental plant care basics will also be included.
 These will cover topics such as repotting and fertilizing, presented in easy-to-follow step-by-step formats with accompanying illustrations.
 An additional section discussing the connection between houseplants and mental health will also be included, as many survey respondents reported being unaware of the phenomenon.